 On August 14, 2022, Crabada also introduced the Battle Bounty Campaign mode.

 Battle Bounty uses the existing “Duel Mode” to collaborate with other games within or outside the Avalanche Network.
-It also aims to help new players to discover Crabada, as well as expose its fans to other projects in the space.
+It also aims to help new players to discover Crabada and expose its fans to other projects in the space.

 In this game mode, Bounties are posted on the Bounty Board with a QR code attached to it.
-The code can be scanned via the Crabada Battle Game to initiate a hunt.
+Users can have the code scanned via the Crabada Battle Game to initiate a hunt.

 Players can earn in-game rewards by beating a 3-crab team and clearing the Bounty list before time runs out.